 SQL Server Monitoring – Installation

-The blog is part of the blog series named SQL Server Monitoring and here it will be shown how to install the tool.
+The blog is part of the blog series named SQL Server Monitoring and here it will be shown how:

 Download from GitHub